georgebyte/georgebyte.com/cv.md

                     </h3>
                     <ul class="cv-section-bullets">
                         <li class="cv-section-bullet">
-                            I can't imagine developing and maintaining an application without <strong>Git and good test coverage</strong> (unit and e2e tests).
+                            Throughout my career <strong>I've took ownership of and delivered many product features</strong>.
+This included not only the design and implementation work, but also a lot of collaboration with product owners, users, UX specialists, engineers, data analysts and other stakeholders to <strong>make sure the right solution gets implemented for a specific end-user need</strong>.
                         </li>
                         <li class="cv-section-bullet">
-                            I'm used to work in close <strong>collaboration with product managers and designers</strong>.
+                            As a team/tech lead I believe in <strong>trusting my teammates to develop solutions in an empowered manner (no micromanaging)</strong>, offering support when needed and helping steering development processes to increase team effectiveness and sense of ownership.
                         </li>
                         <li class="cv-section-bullet">
-                            I've been a valuable contributor to hiring process design at Zemanta and have <strong>interviewed many candidates</strong> in technical interviews.
+                           I've <strong>done a lot of mentoring and knowledge sharing</strong> (which I love to do!), be it in the form of in-depth design and code reviews, workshops for my teams, articles and many answered comments (e.g. articles about <a href="{{ site.baseurl }}/state-management-in-angular-with-observable-store-services/" target="_blank">state management</a> or <a href="{{ site.baseurl }}/scalable-angular-app-architecture/" target="_blank">scalable web app architecture</a>) or talks at JS meetups.
                         </li>
                         <li class="cv-section-bullet">
-                            I <strong>helped to shape and implement the development process</strong> (variation of scrum) in my team at Zemanta.
+                            I've been a valuable contributor to hiring process design at both 13|37 and Zemanta and have <strong>interviewed more than 30 candidates</strong> in technical interviews over the past 3 years.
                         </li>
                         <li class="cv-section-bullet">
                             I don't like to do things half-assed 🧐